 Home Health Vitamin E in foods

-Vitamin E is known to many women, which is not surprising at all, because it allows for a long time keep youth and beauty...
+Vitamin E is known to many women, which is not at all surprising, because it allows for a long time preserve youth and beauty.
 But the spectrum of action of this useful unit is much wider and more serious than one might imagine.
-We will tell you in this article about the value of vitamin E for the body and in which products it is contained in sufficient quantities.
+We will tell you in this article what value vitamin E has for the body and what foods contain it in sufficient quantities.

-Vitamin E was discovered a little less than 100 years ago by the scientist Herbert Evans.
-At the beginning of the 20th century, he conducted a study on rats, trying to find out how milk affects the body, but he soon discovered that with positive development and satisfactory growth of animals, the diet used made female rodents sterile.
-An attempt was made to introduce into the diet the vitamins D, C, B and A and other products known at that time, but there was no result.
-On the other hand, after the introduction of lettuce leaves and wheat germ oil, the possibility of childbearing quickly returned to them.
-Thus, a certain substance was derived, which was designated "X", as a reproductive vitamin.
+Vitamin E was discovered just under 100 years ago by scientist Herbert Evans.
+At the beginning of the 20th century, he conducted research on rats, trying to find out how milk affected the body, but soon discovered that while the animals were developing positively and growing satisfactorily, the diet used made the female rodents infertile.
+An attempt was made to introduce vitamins D, C, B and A, known at that time, and other products into the diet, but there was no result.
+But after the introduction of lettuce leaves and wheat germ oil, their ability to bear children quickly returned.
+Thus, a certain substance was derived, which was designated “X” as a reproductive vitamin.
 Its active study began, and by 1938 a synthetic analogue of vitamin E was produced, which began to be used for treatment.
-Here's an interesting story about the now well-known vitamin. shutterstock_380849872-700x467
+This is the interesting history of the now well-known vitamin. shutterstock_380849872-700x467

-This fat-soluble vitamin is a powerful natural antioxidant that should not be taken with iron supplements because the former is destroyed by the latter.
+This fat-soluble vitamin is a powerful natural antioxidant that should not be taken with iron-containing medications, because the former is destroyed by the latter.

-Vitamin E prevents the formation of oxidative processes, interacting in this case together with ascorbic acid and vitamins B3, which slightly inhibit oxygen activity.
-Tocopherol protects the dermis from exposure to ultraviolet radiation, and can prevent sunburn.
-Interestingly, people whose diet contains a sufficient amount of this substance are less likely to get sunburn without even using protective creams for these purposes.
+Vitamin E prevents the formation of oxidative processes, interacting in this matter together with ascorbic acid and vitamins B3, which slightly inhibit the activity of oxygen.
+Tocopherol protects the dermis from exposure to ultraviolet radiation and can prevent sunburn.
+Interestingly, people whose diet contains a sufficient amount of this substance are less likely to get sunburned, even without using protective creams for this purpose.

-The antioxidant properties of vitamin E make it effective in fighting and preventing cancer.
-It has a devastating effect on free radicals.
-Many scientists are of the opinion that tocopherol protects humans from lung disease, which has been proven by research and experiments.
-Due to the fact that tocopherol fights free radicals, vision improves, prevention of eye diseases is provided.
+The antioxidant properties of vitamin E make it effective in the fight and prevention against cancer.
+It has a destructive effect on free radicals.
+Many scientists are of the opinion that tocopherol protects a person from lung diseases, which has been proven by research and experiments.
+Due to the fact that tocopherol fights free radicals, vision improves and eye diseases are prevented.

-A regularity has also been noticed that with a deficiency of this vitamin, the number of red blood cells in the blood begins to decrease in proportion, which leads to anemia.
-Tocopherol is involved in the metabolism of sugar, and with a lack of it in the body, the risk of diabetes is significantly increased.
+A pattern has also been noticed that with a deficiency of this vitamin, the number of red blood cells in the blood begins to decrease proportionally, which leads to anemia.
+Tocopherol is involved in the process of sugar metabolism, and if there is a lack of it in the body, the risk of diabetes increases significantly.
 1efb25e6-e900-455a-9fcc-f60dbd137c43

 The effect of tocopherol on the body is also expressed in: